 Mark has written and illustrated many popular children’s drawing books with Simon & Schuster Publishers, Learn to Draw with Commander Mark, Mark Kistler’s Draw Squad, The Imagination Station, and Drawing in 3-D with Mark Kistler.
 With Scholastic Publishers, his four book children’s series is titled Dare to Draw in 3-D!
 This past February, he released his first book oriented more for adults, “You Can Draw in 30 Days. ”

 Mark deeply believes that learning how to draw in 3-D builds a child’s critical thinking skills while nourishing self-esteem.
 His positive messages on self-image, dream questing, environmental awareness and the power of reading have inspired millions of children to discover their awesome individual potential.

 Born in Ohio, raised in San Diego, Kistler now lives outside Houston, Texas.
 He enjoys tennis, sailing, dense novels and not travelling.
-He wishes his family could have cats, he loves cats.
+His family has 2 cats “Flash”, and “Gordon”, he loves cats!
 Unfortunately, Mark’s allergies to cats causes him to cry like a baby.

 Joel Gori, Actor/Director/Theater Arts Educator from Harrisburg PA